Intro

 13.1 Animals Overview

-Pupils work as the primary view masking-alpha-areas of the eyes, contracting when more focus is needed, in contrast to the passive view blocking areas that surround the eyes, although the eyebrows can be frowned and eyelids can be narrowed to increase masking.
-Like painters do when the put their brush in front of them to measure the proportions of their composition.
+Pupils contract when more focus is needed, in contrast to the passive view blocking areas that surround the eyes, although the eyebrows can be frowned and eyelids can be narrowed to increase masking.

-Cats who live close to the ground have to keep track of horizontal, back and forth moving objects like mice.
-Vertical alignment improves this ability, therefor they narrow their pupils into a vertical-line shape. (more)
+Cats, who have to keep track of fast moving objects like mice, narrow their pupils into a vertical-line shape, sharpening their alignment system. (more)

 13.2 Deer have 90° clockwise turning eyes